QuTech-Delft/qne-adk/docs/introduction.rst

     qne application clone [OPTIONS] APPLICATION_NAME [NEW_APPLICATION_NAME]

+An application developer may clone an existing remote or local application and use it as a starting point for new application development.
-Clone an existing remote (--remote) or local application to the current directory.
+Cloning an existing remote (--remote) or local application will copy the application files to the current directory.
+The current public available version of the application are copied.
 When a new application name is not given (remote only) the application will have the same name as the cloned application.
-An application with the new application name may not already exist locally.
+An application with the new application name may not exist locally.
 A local application must be valid before it can be cloned.
 For cloning a remote application the user must be logged in.
-Cloning remote applications is limited to publicly available applications and applications of which the user is the author.

     Arguments:
       APPLICATION_NAME  Name of the application to clone [required]